mloskot/qt-creator-plugin-boostbuild/README.md

 * **Build** project in Qt Creator as it is configured by its Jamfile(s).
 * **Parse** Boost.Build command output to enable navigation to error or warning locations.

+Think of the plugin as an equivalent of Vim or Emacs with ctags and bunch of other scripts.

 It turns out, that in order to achieve the three basic features above, a project manager plugin for Qt Creator needs to implement a few beefy features like: opening a project, reading project directory structure, creating nodes of project